PlanetLotus/keen5-linux/DEV.md

 Physics implemented using floats for integrating position and ints for rendering position.

-One enemy with basic AI implemented.
+Two enemies with basic AI implemented.